openconfig/reference/rpc/gnmi/gnmi-path-conventions.md

     schema -- these are used particularly for telemetry subscriptions or `Get` requests.

-  *  They may be used in multiple levels of the path, e.g., select all state containers three levels deep
+  *  wildcards may be used in multiple levels of the path, e.g., select all state containers three levels deep
     ```
-    .../*/*/*/state
+    /interfaces/*/*/*/state
     ```

 *   wildcards may also appear as list key values.
   ```
-    .../interfaces/interface[name=*]/state
+    /interfaces/interface[name=*]/state
   ```
-    Note that all list keys must appear, even if some are wildecarded:
+    Note that all list keys must appear, even if some are wildcarded:
   ```
   /network-instances/network-instance/tables/table[protocol=BGP][address-family=*]
   ```